-To install the faceplate:
+To install faceplate:

-- DISCONNECT MACHINE FROM POWER! - Insert the indexing pin into one of the indexing holes and rotate the spindle until the pin engages to prevent the spindle from turning while you tighten the faceplate, as shown in Figure 29.
+- DISCONNECT MACHINE FROM POWER! - Insert indexing pin into an indexing hole and rotate spindle until pin engages to prevent spindle from turning while you tighten faceplate, as shown in Figure 26.

-Figure 29.
-Locking spindle with indexing pin and faceplate set screw location.
+Figure 26.
+Locking spindle with indexing pin and faceplate set screw.

-- Thread the faceplate onto the spindle until it is snug. - 4.
-Using the included 4mm hex wrench, tighten the two set screws along the inside diameter of the faceplate to secure it to the spindle (see Figure 29).
+- 3. Thread faceplate onto spindle until it is snug. - 4.
+Using included 4mm hex wrench, tighten two set screws along inside diameter of faceplate to secure it to spindle (see Figure 26).

-To prevent the faceplate and workpiece separating from the spindle during operation, the headstock faceplate MUST be firmly threaded onto the spindle and secured in place by fully tightening the two faceplate set screws.
+To prevent faceplate and workpiece separating from spindle during operation, headstock faceplate MUST be firmly threaded onto spindle and secured in place by fully tightening the two faceplate set screws.
 If these instructions are not properly performed, serious personal injury could occur.

-Note: To remove the faceplate, disconnect the lathe from the power source and perform the steps above in reverse.
+Note: To remove faceplate, disconnect lathe from power source and perform steps above in reverse.